kyl3ru1z/TomatoSentiment/README.md

 # TomatoSentiment
 Scrapes Rotten Tomatoes movie reviews and runs a sentiment analysis.
 After analyzing each individual review the program will give a score.
 The sample size of the movie will determine how accurate the score will be.
-For exmaple, Avengers Engame has around 541 reviews and gives a polarity score of 93% which is simmilar to Rotten Tomaotoes score of 94%.
+For exmaple, Avengers Engame has around 541 reviews and gives a positive polarity perceision of 93% which is simmilar to Rotten Tomaotoes score of 94%.

 # How to use
 - Download the chrome driver for selenium. https://sites.google.com/chromium.org/driver/